 Professors Adam Cohen and Rachelle Gaudet and Dr. Dominic Mao are available to concentrators and pre-concentrators to provide guidance on course selection, laboratory research, and the fulfillment of concentration requirements.

 A tutorial reference library is housed in the CPB Undergraduate Office at 7 Divinity Avenue (95 Sherman Fairchild building), which contains books and hard copies of past senior theses (thesis titles from 2011-present can be viewed here).
 Four rooms in the upper level of the undergraduate office are used by concentrators for tutorial meetings and as study spaces.

 HOW TO FIND OUT MORE

-The Co-Head Tutors for the Chemical and Physical Biology concentration are Professors Adam Cohen and Rachelle Gaudet, and the Concentration Adviser is Dr. Dominic Mao (firstname.lastname@example.org or 617-495-4106).
-Lists of members of the Board of Tutors in Biochemical Sciences and descriptions of their research interests are available in the CPB Concentration Office, 7 Divinity Avenue, Sherman Fairchild 95.
-For more information about the CPB concentration, visit http://lifesciences.fas.harvard.edu/undergraduate/chemical-and-physical-biology/ or contact Dr. Dominic Mao (firstname.lastname@example.org or 617-495-4106) for more information.
+The Co-Head Tutors for the Chemical and Physical Biology concentration are Professors Adam Cohen and Rachelle Gaudet, and the Concentration Adviser is Dr. Dominic Mao (email@example.com or 617-495-4106).
+Visit https://www.mcb.harvard.edu/undergraduate/chemical-and-physical-biology/ or contact Dr. Dominic Mao (firstname.lastname@example.org or 617-495-4106) for more information.

 Number of Concentrators as of December